-In the area of EPL 5670, there are 55 bird species mentioned in Appendix E, that might potentially be found or encountered on the EPL during the year (depending on the season and migratory patterns), of these species five are Near-threatened, three are Vulnerable, five are endangered and one Critically Endangered (White-backed Vulture) according to the IUCN red list of threatened species (IUCN 2021).
+In the area of EPL 5445, there are 53 bird species mentioned in Appendix E, that might potentially be found or encountered on the EPL during the year (depending on the season and migratory patterns); of these species five are Near-threatened, three are Vulnerable, five are endangered and one Critically Endangered (White-backed Vulture) according to the IUCN red list of threatened species (IUCN 2021).

-In the area of the EPL 5670, there are approximately 20 protected mammal species of which one is classified as Near-threatened, five are Vulnerable as well as, one endangered and one Critically endangered (Black Rhino) according to the IUCN red list of threatened species (link to these species can be found in Table) may be found within the sourrounding area.
-Although Lions (Panthera Leo) are classified as vulnerable by the IUCN red list of threatened species, the unique desert lions of Namibia that are found within these North-western regions of Namibia should rather be seen as critically endangered due to their extremely small population size (IUCN 2021).
-This small population of lions have a unique adaptation to their environment and can survive in harsh desert conditions and nowhere else in the world can free-ranging lions be seen on the beach or among san dunes.
-Due to this "the iconic "Desert" lion has become a prominent feature in Namibia and is highly valued, both aesthetically and financially, by conservationists and the growing tourism industry alike".
+In the area of the EPL 5445 there are approximately 18 protected mammal species of which five are classified as vulnerable, as well as one endangered and one Critically endangered (Black Rhino) according to the IUCN red list of threatened species (link to these species can be found in the tables in Appendix E) may be found within the surrounding area.
+Although Lions (Panthera Leo) are classified as vulnerable by the IUCN red list of threatened species, the unique desert lions of Namibia that are found within these North-western regions of Namibia should rather be seen as endangered due to their small population size, and the continuous threats associated human-wildlife conflict and trophy hunting within these north-western parts of Namibia (IUCN, 2021 & the Guardian, 2018).
+This small population of lions have a unique adaptation to their environment and can survive in harsh desert conditions and nowhere else in the world can free-ranging lions be seen on the beach or among sand dunes.
+Due to this "the iconic Desert lion has become a prominent feature in Namibia and is highly valued, both aesthetically and financially, by conservationists and the growing tourism industry alike".
 These lions need to be conserved and managed wisely and should be seen as a national asset to Namibia (www.desertlion.info.
 2021).
+In figure 10 some useful lion distribution data can be seen, this figure also shows how drastically the lion distribution range shrank over the last 100 years and how small the current conservation areas (national parks and communal conservancies) is for lions in Namibia (Panthera.org., 2019).

 Additionally, within this area, there are also desert-adapted Elephants, which is not a distinct species, they are African bush elephants (Loxodonta africana), that are also specifically adapted to these harsh desert environments.
 There are only approximately 62 deserts adapted elephants left within the southern Kunene and northern Erongo regions; they mainly move within the ephemeral rivers, where they get water, food, and shelter from larger trees.
-A 32% decrease has been seen since 2016 among the desert-adapted elephants' resident to the Ugab River, which was partly due to human-caused and natural reasons (major drought) (Elephant-Human Relations Aid.
+A 32% decrease has been seen since 2016 among the desert-adapted elephants' residents to the Ugab River, which was partly due to human-caused and natural reasons (major drought) (Elephant-Human Relations Aid.
 2020).
-The African Bush Elephant is an Endangered species.
+In the Ugab and Huab rivers between 2014 and 2018, 9 out of 14 newborn elephant calves died, the exact causes were unknown, but human-caused stress factors and harsh environmental conditions contributed to this.
+These elephants are keystone species that play an essential role within these local desert ecosystems as they usually dig for water, making these resources available to other animals, as they break off large branches from trees, that assists smaller animals to also get access to green fodder in the drier seasons.
+Their deep tracks in the mud during the short rainy season also provide an ideal environment for seedlings, which is essential for vegetation growth.
+Thus, these Desert-adapted ecosystem engineers form an essential part to balance the desert ecosystem and they also contribute to the annual revenue of Namibia through tourism.
+The African Bush Elephant is an Endangered species (Elephant-Human Relations Aid.
+2020).